Endpoint Security20 min read

 Core Hardening Actions

-Disable unnecessary services and features: Review running services and disable any not required for OT operations.
-Common unnecessary services in OT environments include:
+Disable unnecessary services: Review running services and disable any not required for OT operations.
+Common unnecessary services in OT environments include Print Spooler, Remote Registry, Windows Remote Management (WinRM), Bluetooth support services, and similar components that are irrelevant to control system operation.

-Disable unnecessary ports and protocols: Review open TCP/UDP ports and firewall rules.
-Disable SMBv1 on all Windows systems — it has multiple critical vulnerabilities and no modern OT software requires it.
+Disable unnecessary ports and protocols: Disable SMBv1 on all Windows systems -- it has multiple critical vulnerabilities and no modern OT software requires it.
 Remove NetBIOS over TCP/IP where not required.
 Disable LLMNR and NetBIOS Name Service to prevent credential interception attacks.

-Credential hardening: Ensure password complexity and expiration requirements match organizational policy.
+Credential hardening: Enforce password complexity and expiration requirements.
 Enable Windows Credential Guard on Windows 10/Server 2016+ systems to protect credentials in memory from extraction.

 Enable comprehensive audit logging: Configure Windows auditing to capture logon events, account management changes, privilege use, process creation, and object access.
 Forward logs to the SIEM.
-Logs from endpoints that are not forwarded are unavailable for investigation when needed.
+Logs from endpoints that are not forwarded are simply unavailable for investigation when they are needed most.

 Remove unnecessary software: Uninstall any software not required for OT operations.
-Browser installations (Chrome, Firefox) on SCADA servers and HMIs create attack surface that serves no operational purpose.
-Uninstall them.
+Web browsers on SCADA servers and HMIs create attack surface that serves no operational purpose -- remove them.

-Host-based firewall configuration: Windows Firewall should be enabled on all OT workstations with rules that permit only required inbound communications.
+Host-based firewall configuration: Windows Firewall should be enabled on all OT workstations with rules permitting only required inbound communications.
 The firewall adds a layer of protection even if the network firewall is misconfigured or bypassed.

 Patch Management Constraints

 Windows-based OT systems often run behind current patches due to vendor certification requirements.
-For systems where current patching is not feasible:
+This is a real constraint and working around it requires pragmatism, not just policy:

 • Document all deferred patches with the reason for deferral and the compensating controls in place